datacarpentry/shell-economics/_episodes/03-working-with-files.md

 > ## Exercise
 >
-> Starting in the `shell_data/untrimmed_fastq/` directory, do the following:
+> Starting in the `data/raw/worldbank/` directory, do the following:
 > 1. Make sure that you have deleted your backup directory and all files it contains.
-> 2. Create a backup of each of your FASTQ files using `cp`.
-(Note: You'll need to do this individually for each of the two FASTQ files.
+> 2. Create a backup of each of your CSV files using `cp`.
+(Note: You'll need to do this individually for each of the six CSV files.
 We haven't
 > learned yet how to do this
 > with a wildcard.)
 > 3. Use a wildcard to move all of your backup files to a new backup directory.